Clothing, class and education: Mapping USyd’s fashion landscape - Honi Soit

 BELONGING ON CAMPUS

 All the USyd students I spoke to linked clothing to a sense of belonging (or lack thereof) on campus – be it to clubs and societies, colleges, faculties, or subcultures.
 They noted that their on-campus style is dictated by the activities, locations and crowds they anticipate encountering during the university day.
-Unsurprisingly, the centralisation of fashion in daily life is largely gendered, with women-identifying individuals often feeling more pressure to conform to trends and construct a social image through their clothing.
+Unsurprisingly, the centralisation of fashion in daily life is largely gendered, with woman-identifying individuals often feeling more pressure to conform to trends and construct a social image through their clothing.

 Emma*, a cis female Architecture student, suggests that there is a divide between “fashionable parts” of campus where clothing’s aesthetic value is lauded — such as the runway of Eastern Avenue, or popular hangout areas like Courtyard Cafe— and less fashionable ones, where practicality and comfort is a priority.
 These include hands-on tutorials and workshops.